gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian/index_en.md

 As I mentioned earlier, I believe Spock was only able to build those relationships over time because people were aware of his difference, and learned to understand and embrace it.
 Spock also learned a lot from humans along the way.

-My goal here was to raise awareness of this difference that exists in our community, and encourage us to discuss our differences more openly, and to improve our understanding of each other.
+My goals here were to raise awareness of this difference that exists in our community, to encourage us to discuss our differences more openly, and to improve our understanding of each other.

 There is a lot I didn't get into in this essay, and I might expand on specific points later.
 In the meantime, I'm always happy to discuss this, whether in person or online.